Most Diesel Engine Failures

 You may need to start by determining if you have a problem.
 If you're thinking about it, then you probably do.
 Look first for the symptoms of diesel fuel deterioration: clogged and slimy filters - dark, hazy fuel - sludge build up in tanks - loss of power and rpm - excessive exhaust smoke - corroded and pitted injectors - foul smelling fuel.

 If you have been treating your diesel fuel with a biocide, but still find you have the symptoms of fuel deterioration, you have looked far enough.
 Commonly used chemical testing procedures will show a negative presence of bacterial and fungal growth as a result of the biocides.
 Concluding that the fuel is in acceptable condition and the fuel system is healthy because of the lack of active bacterial or fungal growth would be a misinterpretation of test results.
 This does not mean that the diesel fuel is in acceptable condition.

-The Liqui-Cult test we recommend should not be used to determine if the diesel fuel is within specifications, but rather to determine a baseline for diesel fuel condition before installation of the ALGAE-X Fuel Management System appropriate to your application.
+The Liqui-Cult test we recommend should not be used to determine if the diesel fuel is within specifications, but rather to determine a baseline for diesel fuel condition before installation of the AXI Fuel Management System appropriate to your application.
 After the Fuel Management System has done its job, test again to monitor diesel fuel quality and periodically as necessary.
-Monitor the presence of other factors (the 'symptoms' noted before installation of the MFC unit) to confirm that the system is performing to your expectations.
+Monitor the presence of other factors (the 'symptoms' noted before installation of the Magnetic Fuel Conditioner unit or system) to confirm that the system is performing to your expectations.

 As an ongoing preventative maintenance procedure, water in the fuel tank can be dealt with by using the Water Eliminator.
 The Water Eliminator can be kept in the tank and monitored at each refueling to determine the presence of water.
 Additional diesel fuel filtration and water removal can be achieved with the installation of a supplemental Fuel Filter/Water Separator.